jbcodeforce/jbcodeforce.github.io/docs/java/quarkus.md

 [Mutiny](https://smallrye.io/smallrye-mutiny/) is a reactive programming library to offer a more guided API than traditional reactive framework and API.
-It supports asynchronous, non-blocking programming and streams, events, back-pressure and data flows.
+It supports asynchronous, non-blocking programming, streams, event driven, back-pressure and data flows and only two types to manage asynchronous actions (Uni and Multi).

+Quarkus uses an event-loop to implement the reactive mode, based on Vert.X as reactive engine.
+To program with reactive or imperative, we use different APIs.
+Mutiny is such API.

 Add the `resteasy-mutiny` package.